The ASX now comes in five specification grades, each front-wheel drive.

-In petrol form you can spend as little as possible and have an ASX LS.
+You can spend as little as possible and have an ASX ES.
 That will get you cloth seat trim, manual transmission, and the other features shared by every ASX.
 Auto transmission is an extra-cost option.

 For a little more you can have the ASX MR, which has all the features found in the ES but adds sporty touches including: Leather appointed steering wheel, shift knob and park brake with red stitching; black alloy wheels, black door mirrors and blackened grille;, front fog lamps; aluminium pedals and keyless entry/start and privacy glass.